diegoecon-ai/diegoecon-ai/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning ...
-Cloud Dev Technologies
+Cloud Dev Technologies and Finance Quant
 - 👯 I’m looking to collaborate on ...
 Data Pipelines
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Kaggle Profile](https://www.kaggle.com/diegorojasdiaz)